vildesv/vildesv/README.md

 ---

 ### About Me
-✨ Level 30 dev on a quest to level up my coding skills
+💜 Junior dev on a quest to level up my coding skills
-🎯 Currently XP farming in **Next.js**
+💜 Currently XP farming in **Next.js**
-🕹️ Gamer, Pokémon trainer and art lover
+💜 Gamer, Pokémon trainer and art lover
-💡 On the **autism spectrum** — unlocking focus, creativity & logic every day
+💜 On the **autism spectrum** — unlocking focus, creativity & logic every day

 ---